 The XF exudes a youthful sensibility that has long alluded the company.
 Its lines are simple, yet aggressive enough to not dissuade one seeking a more moderate vehicle.
 However, the car still embodies the Jaguar ethos, which is one of class, reservation, and practicality.
 Under the hood is Ford’s 2.0 L EcoBoost I-4, the same engine found in the Range Rover Evoque, a car I reviewed late last year and took a liking to.

 That said, the 2.0 L EcoBoost I-4 is arguably too small of an engine for this car.
 But it’s not as simple as speed or the car’s curb weight.
 The XF brandishes an aesthetic appeal that exudes a sense of speed.
 But with 240 ponies under the hood, the XF feels slightly sluggish and suffers from enough turbo lag and power, so much so that it feels less opulent and more analogous to a lesser car.
 So that begs the question: why not upgrade to the larger V6 powertrain?
 It adds 100 horses and shaves, according to Jag’s website, its 0-60 run of 7.5 seconds to 5.7.
 With that comes a slightly lower MPG rating, dropping city from 19 to 17, and highway from 30 to 28mpg.
 Nevertheless, it’s a worthy caveat and one sure to not bother those considering a car of this class and a starting price north of $46,000.
+If you like this vehicle, you might also be interested in the full metal jacket Jeep Wrangler.

 The XF’s interior cabin can probably be best described as simple, yet elegant.
 Motorized vents open and close upon start of the vehicle.
 It’s a nice touch, but one that could quickly become a nuisance when and if it breaks.
 Drawing from the Range Rover parts bin, is the same rotary dial found on the Evoque, that rises from the center stack when the car is powered on.
 While it helps to retain the clean asethetic that Jaguar has adorned the XF with, it for some reason doesn’t feel like a fit and more a contrast to the Jaguar brand.
 Leather lines the dash, the seats and much of the interior trim.
 Wood inlays stretch across the dash and center stack, and where they’re not found Jaguar has filled the gap with a nicely texture plastic.